Blaby

-Blaby (/ˈbleɪbi/) is a large village in the Blaby District in central Leicestershire, England, some five miles south of Leicester city centre.
-At the time of the 2011 census, Blaby had a population of 6,194, a slight fall from 6,240 in 2001 figures).
-Blaby's proximity to the city causes it to form part of the Leicester Urban Area.
+Blaby (/ˈbleɪbi/) is a town in the Blaby District in central Leicestershire, England, some five miles south of Leicester city centre.
+At the time of the 2011 census, Blaby had a population of 6,194, falling slightly from 6,240 in 2001.
+Given Blaby's proximity to the city, it is part of the Leicester Urban Area.

-Its name probably came Old Norse Blábýr = "farmstead or village belonging to a man named Blár" (where the -r is a case ending).
+Its name likely came from Old Norse.
+Blábýr = "farmstead or village belonging to a man named Blár" (where the -r is a case ending).
 There seems to have been a dense patch of Viking settlement in Leicestershire, although some records in the Blaby Library indicate the origin of the village's name was from the first vicar.
 Blaby is twinned with the village of Villers-sous-Saint-Leu in France.

 Buildings

 While there are few buildings of outstanding historical or architectural interest, old Blaby is a conservation area.
-Old Blaby contains The Baker's Arms, a thatched public house that dates back to 1484.
+Old Blaby contains The Bakers Arms, a thatched public house that dates back to 1485.
 The other public houses to be found in Blaby are The Fox & Tiger, The Bulls Head and The Black Horse.
-The Tom Thumb has been sold from Everards brewery and had planning permission granted to build 10 dwellings in its place.
-The Egyptian Queen has now been demolished.
+The Tom Thumb and The Egyptian Queen have been demolished.
 Blaby is home to three schools: Blaby Stokes CE Primary School, Blaby Thistly Meadow Primary School, and Foxfields Academy.